managination/afrr/readme-ew.md

 DEPLOYING CONTRACTS:

-To run deployment again, e.g.:
+To run deployment:

-1. delete packages/contracts/mainnetDeployment/ewVoltaDeploymentOutput.json (so all contracts are now re-deployed with all changes)
+npx hardhat run --network ewVolta mainnetDeployment/ewVoltaDeployment.js

-2. npx hardhat run --network ewVolta mainnetDeployment/ewVoltaDeployment.js
+Each run is incremental, so it can be restarted if error, and it will just add missing contracts.
+If you want to force re-creation of all contracts, delete the file packages/contracts/mainnetDeployment/ewVoltaDeploymentOutput.json.
+Doing so will force the deploy to re-create all contracts again from scratch, including unipool, unitokens, etc. (i.e. you get a complete new set of contracts for all Liquity).

 PRETTIER CONTRACTS: